A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Introduction

 In this work, we first show how to develop all functional parts, i.e.\ the exchange, local mixing function, and correlation contributions of a local hybrid functional from first principles.
 Thus, the density functional approximation is designed in an \textit{ab initio} fashion by satisfying theoretical constraints instead of considering molecular benchmark data.
 Second, its performance is assessed for various physical and chemical properties, ranging from ground-state energies to second-order magnetic properties.
-Finally, an outlook to the extension of the new correlation functional to a multicomponent framework, being applicable to other fermions than the electron, is given in the appendix.
+Finally, a simple extension of the new correlation functional to a multicomponent framework is given.